berndpfrommer/tagslam_web/content/output/_index.md

 draft = false
 title = "7.
 Output"
 +++

+# Console output

+If you run TagSLAM, you will get output like this on the console

+    [ INFO] [1565030387.934526496]: sum of subgraph err: 0.136667, full graph error: 0.142
+    [ INFO] [1565030387.934555291]: graph after update: opt fac: 22 unopt fac: 0 opt vals: 17 unopt vals: 0

+Note that the full graph error is the total error over all frames, all tags, all cameras, so this can easily grow into the thousands after a while.
+If you have set the pixel noise to about 1.0, the error will roughly correspond to the sum of all pixel errors.
+To understand the where the error comes from, look at ``error_map.txt`` (see below).

+To get more detailed output, switch on debug logging for tagslam by putting the following file into ``~/.ros/config/rosconsole.config`` (or wherever your ``ROSCONSOLE_CONFIG_FILE`` environment variable points to):

+    # Set the logging to debug
+    log4j.logger.ros.tagslam=DEBUG

 # ROS topics published

 TagSLAM publishes the following standard ROS messages:

  - ``/clock [rosgraph_msgs/Clock]`` when running from a bag